-- 2007 & 2011, OFSTED & Section 48 SIAMS graded the school outstanding. - The school population has grown to accommodate a bulge year, at 252 pupils. - 5.1% pupils identified from ethnic backgrounds other than White-British.
-EAL 1.5%.
-Minority Ethnic Groups (as provided by parents): Indian, Other Asian, White and Black African, White and Black Caribbean, White and Chinese, White European, White Eastern European, Other Mixed.
-How has this changed, what is the impact and how has this affected our school's distinctiveness?
-Only minor changes IDACI shows slightly more deprived year on year. - The school's intake is made up of: 43% pupils from Barrowby village; 37% pupils from Barrowby Gate and Barrowby Lodge-majority of these are educationally and socially advantaged; 8% pupils from Earlesfield Ward, where there is very significant socio-economic deprivation; 5% pupils live in other local villages; and 7% pupils from elsewhere in Grantham. - The deprivation index (IDACI) for the school in 2015 (most recent available figures) was 68% (69.47%, in2014; 75% in 2013. - Most of our pupils come from largely secular environments, with approximately 7.4% coming from Christian families who attend a place of worship regularly.
-A small minority of children come from other faith groups (1.6% Hindu). - Attainment on entry is broadly in line with national age related expectations, however, in certain areas the pupils are working below age related expectations. - one teacher new to school (part time), and one on maternity leave.
-Part time NQT in Year 1/2 and in Year 3); resulting in very stable and experienced staff in EYFS, KS1 and KS2. - The school provides for 34 pupils in the Early Years Foundation Stage, from the term that they are 4 years old and continues to be oversubscribed, with regular parental appeals for admission: Sept 2014 intake increased to 52 (increase of 18 places), resulting in an increase to all EYFS/KS1 classes totalling 30 each (31 pupils in 1 R/Y1 class due to independent appeals).
+- 2007 & 2011, 2016 OFSTED & Section 48 SIAMS graded the school outstanding. - The school population has grown to accommodate a bulge year, at 256 pupils. - 15% pupils identified from ethnic backgrounds other than White-British.
+EAL 1.9%.
+Minority Ethnic Groups (as provided by parents): Black African, Indian, Other Asian, White and Black African, White and Black Caribbean, White and Chinese, White European, White Eastern European, Other Mixed. - The school's intake is made up of: 43% pupils from Barrowby village; 37% pupils from Barrowby Gate and Barrowby Lodge-majority of these are educationally and socially advantaged; 8% pupils from Earlesfield Ward, where there is very significant socio-economic deprivation; 5% pupils live in other local villages; and 7% pupils from elsewhere in Grantham. - The deprivation index (IDACI) for the school is 69.47%, December 2014.
+2013 percentage 75%). - Most of our pupils come from largely secular environments, with approximately 9% coming from Christian families who attend a place of worship regularly.
+A small minority of children come from other faith groups. - Attainment on entry is broadly in line with national age related expectations, however, in certain areas the pupils are working below age related expectations. - 2 teachers new to school and I on maternity (new NQTs to Y3 and Y4); resulting in very stable and experienced staff in EYFS and KSI, with some reorganisation of teachers in KS2. - The school provides for 34 pupils in the Early Years Foundation Stage, from the term that they are 4 years old and continues to be oversubscribed, with regular parental appeals for admission.
 Intake for 2015 reverted to PAN of 34 (but admitted 36 due to independent appeals).
-Intake in 2016 was 34, our normal planned admission number. - SEND = 11.32%: I pupil with a Statement.
+In the academic year 2017-2018, the pupils from the bulge intake year have moved into KS2; The EYFS/KS1 classes now have less than 30 children. - SEND = 12%: 2 pupils with Statements.
 G & T = 4%. - No exclusions.
-No LAC, however 3 children adopted directly from Care.
-CLICK HERE to view Pupil Premium Reports. - Extensive range of extra-curricular clubs led by teaching and non-teaching staff as well as specialist coaches and pupils: Arts-55%; Sport-85% participation in extra-curricular activities.
+No LAC, however 3 children adopted directly from Care and I under Special Guardianship order.
+CLICK HERE to view Pupil Premium Reports. - Extensive range of extra-curricular clubs led by teaching and non-teaching staff as well as specialist coaches and pupils